-Genes are contained in chromosomes, which are mainly in the cell nucleus.
+Genes are contained in chromosomes, which are in the cell nucleus.

 A chromosome contains hundreds to thousands of genes.

-Every human cell contains 23 pairs of chromosomes, for a total of 46 chromosomes.
+Every normal human cell contains 23 pairs of chromosomes, for a total of 46 chromosomes.

 A trait is any gene-determined characteristic and is often determined by more than one gene.

-Some traits are caused by abnormal genes that are inherited or that are the result of a new mutation.
+Some traits are caused by mutated genes that are inherited or that are the result of a new gene mutation.

 Proteins are probably the most important class of material in the body.
 Proteins are not just building blocks for muscles, connective tissues, skin, and other structures.
 They also are needed to make enzymes.
 Enzymes are complex proteins that control and carry out nearly all chemical processes and reactions within the body.
 The body produces thousands of different enzymes.
 Thus, the entire structure and function of the body is governed by the types and amounts of proteins the body synthesizes.
 Protein synthesis is controlled by genes, which are contained on chromosomes.